 With a sax lead right off the top, “Prove It All Night” brings the mood right back, scoring the only Top 40 hit from Darkness On the Edge of Town.
 Bassist Garry Tallent adds the perfect counterpart to the melodic keyboards and new-fangled guitar lead by Springsteen.
 Building with drive and excitement to the climatic outro with wails of love and the surrendering of a women’s virtue.
 The album concludes with the powerful title song, which starts with a Motown inspired soul beat before it breaks into a full arrangement.
 “Darkness On the Edge of Town” serves as an inspired conclusion to the album of the same name, especially as it refrains from being whiny as some of Springsteen’s other “working class” songs.

 Although not exactly a commercial hit, Darkness On the Edge of Town did remain on the charts for 97 weeks and has sold steadily enough over 35 years to reach triple-platinum status.
 The 1978 tour which followed has been considered one of legendary status for the intensity and length of its shows.
 In 2010, a triple CD box set The Promise featured 22 previously unreleased tracks from the Darkness sessions with some added production.
 But this still only scratches the surface of the incredible proliferation of Springsteen in 1977/78, as scores of those songs have yet to be officially released.
+If you are an aspiring talent or a singer, you can visit some reliable sites like runthemusic.com to help you improve more on music and also learn some musical instruments like piano, guitar, violin and cello as well.

 Part of Classic Rock Review’s celebration of the 35th anniversary of 1978 albums.